Govind93923/mean-devops-assignment/README.md

     image: mongo:latest
     ports:
       - "27017:27017"
-CI/CD with GitHub Actions
+🚀 CI/CD with GitHub Actions
-.github/workflows/deploy.yml
+The following workflow is located at .github/workflows/deploy.yml.

 YAML

 name: Deploy to EC2